HomeVegetablesAsparagus

 Steamed Asparagus Meal Ideas

-Sorta Salisbury Steak
+Mushroom Salisbury Steak

-Sorta Salisbury Steak is a dairy free main course.
-One serving contains 397 calories, 27g of protein, and 23g of fat.
-For $2.92 per serving, this recipe covers 17% of your daily requirements of vitamins and minerals.
-This recipe serves 6.
-This recipe from Allrecipes has 59 fans.
-Head to the store and pick up worcestershire sauce, vegetable oil, onion, and a few other things to make it today.
-It will be a hit at your valentin day event.
-From preparation to the plate, this recipe takes about 2 hours and 20 minutes.
-All things considered, we decided this recipe deserves a spoonacular score of 68%.
-This score is solid.
-Similar recipes are French Onion Salisbury Steak, Entrecote Steak with Asparagus, and Flank Steak with Mushroom Sauce.
+Mushroom Salisbury Steak is a hor d'oeuvre that serves 6.
+One serving contains 231 calories, 10g of protein, and 2g of fat.
+For 66 cents per serving, this recipe covers 9% of your daily requirements of vitamins and minerals.
+5 people found this recipe to be delicious and satisfying.
+Head to the store and pick up condensed beef consomme, mushrooms, worcestershire sauce, and a few other things to make it today.
+It is brought to you by Taste of Home.
+It is a good option if you're following a dairy free diet.
+From preparation to the plate, this recipe takes roughly 30 minutes.
+It can be enjoyed any time, but it is especially good for valentin day.
+Taking all factors into account, this recipe earns a spoonacular score of 52%, which is good.
+If you like this recipe, you might also like recipes such as French Onion Salisbury Steak, Flank Steak with Mushroom Sauce, and Entrecote Steak with Asparagus.

 Videos for Making Different Steamed Asparagus Style Dishes